mbarretta/pogano/README.md

-The Week In Chess PGN Fetcher (TPF)
+Pogano: the very limited PGN fetcher
 ================

-This tool fetches PGN files from [The Week in Chess](http://theweekinchess.com) to a local directory and optionally into a [SCID](https://en.wikipedia
+This tool fetches PGN files from [The Week in Chess](http://theweekinchess.com) and [lichess](https://lichess.org) to a local directory and optionally into a [SCID](https://en.wikipedia
 .org/wiki/Shane%27s_Chess_Information_Database)
 database